 Accurate statistics for participation in outdoor sports are difficult to obtain.
 You don’t need to register to walk up a mountain or climb on a crag, and you don't need to be a member of the BMC to participate, although we'd love you to join.

 But the latest Active People Survey (APS) results from Sport England suggests that around 250,600 people (aged 14+) go climbing or hill walking at least once a month and 98,300 take part at least once a week.

-BMC membership has grown in recent years, from a total of about 25,000 in 1990 to over 75,000 currently.
-BMC Individual Membership (excludes club members) has doubled in recent years from 25,000 in 2000 to over 50,000 currently.
-For a graph showing the longterm growth in BMC membership since 2000 see the BMC annual report 2012 - download here (see page 6).
+BMC membership has grown from a total of about 25,000 in 1990 to over 75,000 currently.
+The number of individual members has doubled in recent years from 25,000 in 2000 to over 50,000 today.
+For a graph showing long-term growth in BMC membership since 2000 see the BMC annual report 2013 - download here (see page 6).

 There are approximately 300 climbing and mountaineering clubs (including student clubs) affiliated to the BMC.

 In 2010, the BMC carried out a BMC Membership Survey 2010.
 Of those who responded, 62% said hill walking was their top activity from a list of seven mountain-related activities.

 Women in climbing